Representation at UWS

-SAUWS in partnership with the UWS are passionate about student representation.
+The Students’ Association in partnership with the UWS are passionate about student representation.
 The rep system we have enables students’ voices to be heard by the university.
 This is really important to us because students are the experts on their own learning experience!
-Our team is made up of student reps, elected officers and a wee team of SAUWS support staff.

 Student reps are the vital link between staff and students.
 Reps have a direct link to student’s views on learning and teaching, and our representation systems gives reps many opportunities to have dialogue with staff.
 For example, student reps sit on Staff-Student Liaison Groups (SSLGs), Programme Boards and School Boards to name but a few.
-The student rep team is currently made up of an impressive 443 amazing students who volunteer to make a difference to your university.
-You can find out who your rep is by asking your programme leaders.
+The student rep team is currently made up of an impressive 465 amazing students who volunteer to make a difference to your university.
+You can find out who your rep is by asking your PGR Coordinator.

 If you want to get involved you can read about how to become a rep and other ways to engage here.